demisto/content/Packs/GenericSQL/Integrations/GenericSQL/README.md

 ## Possible Errors

-- The bind variables lists are not is the same length
+- The bind variables lists are not the same length.
-- Command is not an existing Generic SQL command
+- Command is not an existing Generic SQL command.